ID Atlas ID Atlas

 We’ve just completed a comprehensive, four-week discovery, combining multiple research methods to get a full picture of the church’s challenges.
 Here are the results:

-Member & Visitor Survey - 250 Responses:
+Quantitative Data.
+Member & Visitor Survey (250 responses):

 • The Generational Divide: 72% of members under 40 “disagree” or “strongly disagree” that the traditional Sunday service format is engaging.
 In contrast, 85% of members over 60 are “satisfied” or “very satisfied” with it.